Texas Rangers (film): Box office

 Texas Rangers was a box office bomb, earning only $763,740 on a budget of $38 million.

 Reception

-Texas Rangers was panned by critics.
-On Rotten Tomatoes, the film has an approval rating of 2%, based on reviews from 51 critics.
-The website's consensus reads: "As far as westerns go, Texas Rangers is strictly mediocre stuff."
-On Metacritic, the film has a score of 29 out of 100, based on 10 reviews, indicating "generally unfavorable reviews".

 John Milius claimed that Miramax "mutilated" his script: "They don't have any sense of responsibility.
 They'd make a film about anything if they thought it would make some money for them.
 I think they should give Harvey Weinstein [president of Miramax] to the Taliban.
 I'd like to see him on the other side.
 I'd like to hunt him down in a cave".